-The LASER Level 3 Award in Emergency First Aid at Work provides an introduction to first aid training.
-The syllabus covers the main workplace first aid situations that a learner may have to deal with including, managing an unresponsive casualty, bleeding and wounds, CPR, choking, shock and other minor injuries.
+The LASER Level 3 Award in First Aid at Work provides an introduction to first aid training and how to recognise illness and injury in the workplace.
+The syllabus covers the main workplace first aid situations that a learner may have to deal with including: managing an unresponsive casualty, bleeding and wounds, CPR, choking, burns, musculoskeletal injuries, head and spinal injuries, chest injuries, eye injuries, suspected poisoning, anaphylaxis, shock and other injuries.
+It also includes history taking and how to provide first aid to a casualty with suspected major illness.